 Antibiotics and alcohol can cause similar side effects, such as stomach upset, dizziness and drowsiness.
 Combining antibiotics and alcohol can increase these side effects.

-A few antibiotics — such as metronidazole (Flagyl), tinidazole (Tindamax) and trimethoprim-sulfamethoxazole (Bactrim, Septra) — should not be mixed with alcohol because this may result in a more severe reaction.
+A few antibiotics — such as metronidazole (Flagyl), tinidazole (Tindamax), and sulfamethoxazole and trimethoprim (Bactrim) — should not be mixed with alcohol because this may result in a more severe reaction.
 Drinking any amount of alcohol with these medications can result in side effects such as flushing, headache, nausea and vomiting, and rapid heart rate.

 Keep in mind that some cold medicines and mouthwashes also contain alcohol.
 So check the label and avoid such products while taking these antibiotics.